sodadata/docs/soda/data-contracts-write.md

 ### (Optional) Add Soda data contracts YAML code completion in Visual Studio Code

-1. If you have not already done so, install <a href="https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml">the (Red Hat) VS Code YAML extension</a>.
+1. If you have not already done so, install the Red Hat <a href="https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml">VS Code YAML extension</a>.

-2. From the public soda-core repo, download the `./soda/contracts/soda_data_contract_schema_1_0_0.json` to a local folder, relative to your contract YAML files.
+2. From the public soda-core repo, download the `./soda/contracts/soda_data_contract_schema_1_0_0.json` to a local folder that contains, or will contain, your contract YAML files.
 3. Add the following `yaml-language-server` details to the top of your contract YAML file.
-The $schema url can be a relative path.
-If a relative path is specified, it is calculated from yaml file path, not from workspace root path
+You can supply a relative file path for the `$schema` which the extension determines according to the YAML file path, not from the workspace root path.
     ```yaml
     # yaml-language-server: $schema=./soda_data_contract_schema_1_0_0.json